Pilgrim’s Mission: The mission of Pilgrim School is to nurture the mind, spirit, and moral awareness of each student.

 English Language -- Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

-Art Instruction - Knowledge in a variety of media and pedogogical practice around inspiring children in art.
+Music Instruction - Knowledge in a variety pedogogical practice around inspiring children in music.
 Focus on creativity in expression and process of creation, not on product though skills are to be assessed.
+Experience in coordinating all school performance (concerts), instrumental music, Orff Methodology, or other pedagogy.

 Candidates advancing to demonstration teaching round during the interview process will be required to provide two or three professional references.